1. About pregabalin

 7. Pregnancy and breastfeeding

-There is no firm evidence that pregabalin is harmful to an unborn baby but for safety you're usually only advised to take it in pregnancy if the benefits outweigh the risks.
+There is no clear evidence that pregabalin is harmful to an unborn baby but for safety you're usually only advised to take it in pregnancy if the benefits outweigh the risks.

 If you take pregabalin for epilepsy and become pregnant, do not stop the medicine without talking to your doctor first.
 It's very important that epilepsy is treated during pregnancy as seizures can harm you and your unborn baby.